GorginZ/configs/install/deb/README.md

 ## Plug it into thinkpad

-Debian screen.
-You get an option for graphical install etc. proceed with installation, it's all guided and very simple.
+You get an option for graphical install etc. proceed with installation however you choose, it's all simple.

 hostname I did: ```debianpadgorg``` (why did I do this, idk we have a few thinkpads what if idk I just thought I'd make it more identifiable but in hindsight kinda dumb.)